Meridian Energy Standard Terms and Conditions for the Supply of Electricity

 (a) complete an application form; or

 2.2 The information you provide to us in applying to become a Meridian customer must be accurate and not misleading.
-If you do not comply with this clause, you will be in breach of a material term of this agreement so we may disconnect your electricity supply without notice in accordance with clause 13.7.
+If the information you provide to us contains a material error, you will be in breach of a material term of this agreement so we may, without notice, either change the pricing plan you are on to a plan you are eligible for (taking into account the revised information) or disconnect your electricity supply in accordance with clause 13.7.

 2.3 If you are a new Meridian customer, we will use the final meter reading provided to us by the previous retailer of the premises (which may be based on an estimate) as your initial meter reading.
 If you are moving into new premises, you can read the meter before using any electricity and advise us of that reading within one business day of moving in.
 If your meter reading differs from the previous final meter reading at the premises, we may arrange for the meter to be read and we will use that reading as your initial meter reading.